Tiles & Tilesets

-If you've worked with mobile games, you'll know by now that all graphics should be imported at 2x (twice) the resolution, in order to support Apple's Retina Display and the standard resolution display.
+If you've worked with mobile games, you'll know by now that all graphics should be imported at a higher resolution, in order to support larger resolution displays and tablets.

 You also know that in all other respects, you author your game at "1x" resolution.
-We just swap the 2x graphics in on the fly if the game is played on a Retina Device.
+We just swap the high-res graphics in on the fly if the game is played on a higher resolution Device.
 This detail is never known to you.

 2) Specify the Tile Width, Tile Height and other parameters in 1x.

-For example, if your game's regular tile size is 32 x 32, you import a tile sheet where the tiles are 64 x 64, but you still say that the tile size is 32 x 32.
+For example, if your game's regular tile size is 32 x 32, you should import a tile sheet where the tiles are 64 x 64 (or 128 x 128 if you intend to targe, but you still say that the tile size is 32 x 32.

 1) If possible, keep the tile size for all tilesets and scenes the same.
 This will spare your headaches in the long run.